Most collapses don’t announce themselves. They keep their appointments.

 “Turn it off.”

-A deputy stepped forward, remote in hand.
+A deputy moved forward, remote in hand.

 Shawn raised his palm.